kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Theory_Presentation.md

 ORDER BY Industry, CompanySize;

 -- CUBE for all possible combinations
-SELECT
-    ISNULL(Department, 'ALL DEPARTMENTS') AS Department,
+SELECT ISNULL(Department, 'ALL DEPARTMENTS') AS d.DepartmentName,
     ISNULL(JobLevel, 'ALL LEVELS') AS JobLevel,
     COUNT(*) AS EmployeeCount,
-    AVG(BaseSalary) AS AvgSalary
+    AVG(e.BaseSalary) AS AvgSalary
 FROM Employees
 GROUP BY CUBE(Department, JobLevel);
 ```